seveas/git-spindle/docs/github.rst

 .. describe:: git hub ignore [<lang>...]

-Github provides :file:`.gitignore` templates for various languages and environments.
+GitHub provides :file:`.gitignore` templates for various languages and environments.
 This command will let you quickly grab them and add them to your :file:`.gitignore`.
 For example: :command:`git hub ignore Python C`